Rescue to the softraid

 xz -T0 openbsd_sda4.img

-It’s amazing how much you can still do with raw disk images and a few classic Unix tools.
+It’s amazing how much you can still do with raw disk images and a few tools.

 Phase 4: Performance Tuning and System Stability